Doreen Baingana: Career

 Baingana was a contractor with Voice of America for a decade and taught at the Writer's Center, Bethesda, MD before returning to Uganda.
 She was a managing editor of Storymoja Africa, a Kenyan publisher, and chairperson of FEMRITE, the Uganda Women Writers Association.
 She co-founded and directs the Mawazo Africa Writing Institute and leads creative writing workshops across Africa.

 The title story of Baingana's award-winning collection Tropical Fish has been adapted to the stage and performed at the Kampala International Theatre Festival (KITF 2016) and four other venues in Kampala, as well as the AfriCologne Theatre Festival in Cologne, Germany, in 2017.
 Another of Baingana's short stories, "Hills of Salt and Sugar", was adapted and staged at KITF 2018.

-Baingana has been a judge for prizes including the 9mobile Prize for Literature, the Commonwealth Short Story Prize, the Golden Baobab Prize and the Hurston-Wright Prize for Debut Fiction.
+Baingana has been a judge for prizes including; The Afritondo Short Story Prize, the 9mobile Prize for Literature, the Commonwealth Short Story Prize, the Golden Baobab Prize and the Hurston/Wright Prize for Debut Fiction.